OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 - Enter the submenu "Select Target Apps"
 - Enable the target app
 - Close the app and start it again
-- When the TouchID prompt shows click "cancel"
+- When the Touch ID prompt shows click "cancel"
-- If the application flow continues without requiring the touchID then the bypass has worked.
+- If the application flow continues without requiring the Touch ID then the bypass has worked.

 If you're using Needle, run the "hooking/frida/script_touch-id-bypass" module and follow the prompts.
 This will spawn the application and instrument the `evaluatePolicy` function.
 When prompted to authenticate via Touch ID, tap cancel.
 If the application flow continues, then you have successfully bypassed Touch ID.
 A similar module (hooking/cycript/cycript_touchid) that uses cycript instead of frida is also available in Needle.

-Alternatively, you can use [objection to bypass TouchID](https://github.com/sensepost/objection/wiki/Understanding-the-TouchID-Bypass "Understanding the TouchID Bypass") (this also works on a non-jailbroken device), patch the app, or use Cycript or similar tools to instrument the process.
+Alternatively, you can use [objection to bypass Touch ID](https://github.com/sensepost/objection/wiki/Understanding-the-Touch-ID-Bypass "Understanding the Touch ID Bypass") (this also works on a non-jailbroken device), patch the app, or use Cycript or similar tools to instrument the process.

-Needle can be used to bypass insecure biometric authentication in iOS platforns.
+Needle can be used to bypass insecure biometric authentication in iOS platforms.
 Needle utilizes frida to bypass login forms developed using `LocalAuthentication.framework` APIs.
 The following module can be used to test for insecure biometric authentication:

 ```
 [needle][container] > use hooking/frida/script_touch-id-bypass